 |- Bruce Lee

-After a failed Attack, while attempting to Withdraw from or Ignore Close Combat, or even while walking within range unsuspectingly, an Active minifig may
+After making an Attack, during an attempt to Withdraw from or Ignore Close Combat, or even while simply walking within range unsuspectingly, an Active minifig may

 be momentarily vulnerable.
 Reactive combatants can try

-to take advantage of this, using an Angry Inch and pressing with an immediate Counterattack.
+to take advantage of this, using an Angry Inch and pressing with a Counterattack.

-If the Counterattacking minifig is using a CC weapon, then the Counterattack is handled
+If the Counterattacking minifig is using a Close Combat weapon, then the Counterattack is handled

 exactly the same way as a regular Close Combat Attack against the Active minifig.